 Search websites that report business complaints and scams

-In Google, type the company name and “reviews.”
-Look at the first, second, and third page of search results.
-You do not want to see results like this:
+In Google, type “TopResume reviews” or the name of another resume service, you are considering.
+Look at the bottom of the first, second, and third pages of search results.
+You will see:

 Reviews

-The breadth, depth, and source of the reviews on the website likely gives you more clues than anything else.
+The breadth, depth, and source of the reviews on the service website give you more clues.
 Here are some red flags:

-- Their website has embedded testimonials from review websites like TrustPilot where the company can delete any negative reviews and insert their positive reviews that may be fake.
+• Their website has embedded testimonials from review websites like TrustPilot where the company can delete any negative reviews and insert positive reviews that may be fake.

-- TopResume and similar resume mills look promising upfront, but the work quality may be uneven, which is why they do not use verifiable third-party reviews.
+• TopResume and similar resume mills look promising, but the work quality is uneven, which is why they do not use verifiable third-party reviews.

 “Best of” Websites